ukd1/i-use-riak/README.md

 Every post must start with a YAML header that declares which layout you're going to use.
 The default layout (as seen in the [Sample Post](#)) is known as, well, 'default.'
 The YAML header is come configuration information that needs to go at the top of each post.
 This information is included between triple-dashed lines.

-This is what it looks like

 If you just want to use the default layout, start you file with a triple dash, include the following:

 <code>
 layout: default
 </code>

-and then close it off with another triple dash line.
+and then close it off with another triple-dashed line.

 If you want to get super ambitious, you could even create a new layout specifically for your post.
 Just make sure to reference it appropriately in the YAML header and read up on how [layouts work in Jekyll](https://github.com/mojombo/jekyll/wiki/usage).

-**Can I see how my post looks before I send a pull request**
+**Can I see how my post looks before I send a pull request?**

 Of course!
-You'll need to have [Jekyll](http://github.com/mojombo/jekyll) installed on your local machine in order to build the site.
+(We recommend it.)You'll need to have [Jekyll](http://github.com/mojombo/jekyll) installed on your local machine in order to build the site.
 It just takes a moment, and once you've gotten that taken care of, you can follow the instructions to build the site locally.

 **Before you send a pull request**